lechien73/FizzBuzzLang/README.md

 ## The FizzBuzz Esoteric Programming Language
 I firmly believe that most esoteric programming languages are the result of the affect of alcohol on the brains of carbon-based life forms.
 FizzBuzzLang is no different!

 It's the language no one asked for, and never missed before it existed.
 But that didn't stop me creating it.
+Mainly because I dearly want a tech interview sometime, somewhere to go like this:

+_Interviewer:_ Ok, can you write FizzBuzz for us?
+_Dev:_ Sure, what do you want me to write?
+_Interviewer:_ Ummmm…FizzBuzz?
+_Dev:_ Yes, but what?
+Hello World?
+An I/O example?
+_Interviewer:_ (look of confusion creeps across their face)

+Ok, that might never happen, but (along with the whiskey I was drinking) it was enough to amuse me.

 FizzBuzzLang is a Turing-complete programming language based on the classic interview challenge, FizzBuzz.
 It is possible to write FizzBuzz in FizzBuzzLang, but you run the risk of ending up in a very deep Turing-tarpit.